fabric8io/fabric8-installer/ReadMe.md

 To use this project you need to install a recent distribution of [Apache Maven](http://maven.apache.org/)

+### Running Kubernetes / OpenShift via Vagrant

+If you want to try this on your laptop you might want to check out the [Fabric8 Vagrant Images](vagrant)

 ### How to install a main app

 To install one of the [main apps](http://fabric8.io/guide/fabric8Apps.html) in fabric8: